Haemato-Oncology Clinical Updates and Service Delivery Developments

 Past attendee feedback

-Building on the success of our highly acclaimed in-person Immuno-Oncology conference, held in October 2024 in collaboration with the IOCN, we are excited to announce a national Haemato-Oncology conference in Nottingham this March.
-Here's what attendees had to say about our previous conferences:
+Building on the success of our highly acclaimed in-person Immuno-Oncology forum, held in October 2024 in collaboration with the IOCN, we are excited to announce a national Haemato-Oncology forum in Nottingham this March.
+Here's what attendees had to say about our previous forums:

 quote icon